DreiDots/multiple-copy/README.md

 ### To paste the particular copied instance :
 <ol>
 <li>Enter ctrl+shift+p  (to open command palette) or use ctrl+alt+ v to paste skip step 2 if you do that.</li>
-<li>Enter past emultiple command.</li>
+<li>Enter paste multiple command.</li>
-<li>Extension will prompt for number to paste previously copied data allocated to that number.</li>
+<li>Extension will display the dropdown of copied data.Select particular copied data from drop down menu intended tobe pasted.</li>
 </ol>

 <br />